jmgarciamaleno/linux-setup/README.md

 # Linux-setup

-Project to setup most tools that I use in a Linux environment.
+Project to setup most of the tools that I use in a Linux desktop environment.

 ## Supported platforms